Common descent versus common design

 Indeed, anyone brave (or foolish) enough to express skepticism at the idea that Charles Darwin’s theory explains the origin of new species had better be prepared for an unprecedented degree of anger, scorn, ridicule, and frequent suggestions to consider remedial biology classes.
 The question remains: does Mendel’s work truly explain the origin of new species, or is that explanation flawed?
 The idea sounds preposterous on the surface, sort of like the plot of a bad science fiction movie titled Planet of the Furless Apes.
 Darwin famously scribbled “Monkeys make men” in one of his notebooks to capture the idea that modern evolutionary biologists might call “changes of accumulations in allele frequency changes”, which is a fancy way of saying that humans evolved from apes when certain DNA patterns become dominant while others become recessive.

 Humans lost their fur, grew physically smaller but developed bigger brains, simply because we could.
 It is theoretically possible, and the only other potential explanation in the absence of intelligence and the beauty of design.
 My question for the advocates of common descent is simple: how did monkeys make men?
 That business about the frequency of alleles doesn’t really answer my question.
 Where the rubber meets the road, how did something not human evolve into a human being?
-Common descent means that at some point, can you buy disulfiram over the counter in uk a breeding population of animals that were not human beings began giving birth to human beings, and they nurtured those aberrant children instead of shunning or killing them (as dumb animals typically do to weak or sick offspring.)
-The theory of common descent claims that every living organism on the planet is wrongly literally related.
+Common descent means that at some point, a breeding population of animals that were not human beings began giving birth to human beings, and they nurtured those aberrant children instead of shunning or killing them (as dumb animals typically do to weak or sick offspring.)
+The theory of common descent claims that every living organism on the planet is literally related.
 Apes are allegedly our cousins, and bananas are slightly more distant cousins (probably from your father’s side of the family.)

 The argument for common descent is relatively simple and straightforward: we can use comparative anatomy (meaning, we look) on monkeys and men, and see the similarities in body plans: two arms, two legs, brain, heart, lungs, opposable thumbs, etc. Both species are classified as mammals.
 The fossil record provides evidence that has been interpreted to show a series of intermediate steps from prehistoric Old World apes to modern apes and humans through Australopithecus and other fossil specimens of alleged intermediate species.
 Finally, DNA analysis allegedly shows only about a one percent difference between the genomes of humans and bonobo apes or chimpanzees, and that has also been interpreted to conclude that humans and apes share a common ancestor by descent.